electron/electron/docs/api/breaking-changes.md

 ### `nativeWindowOpen`

-Child windows opened with the `nativeWindowOpen` option will always have Node.js integration disabled.
+Child windows opened with the `nativeWindowOpen` option will always have Node.js integration disabled, unless `nodeIntegrationInSubFrames` is `true.

 ### Privileged Schemes Registration